-Will complaining affect your guarantor?
+Will a complaint affect your guarantor?

-But if you stop paying the loan when you make a complaint, the lender may decide to get your guarantor to pay it.
+If you stop paying the loan when you make a complaint, the lender may decide to get your guarantor to pay it.
 If you don’t want this to happen, you have to somehow carry on making the payments even though it’s hard.

-If you can’t afford to carry on paying and you don’t want to hurt your guarantor talk to a debt adviser about your options.
-Making an affordability complaint won’t make your position worse, but it isn’t an immediate escape from your problem.
+If you can’t afford to carry on paying and you don’t want to hurt your guarantor talk to a debt adviser about your options in this difficult situation.

 Think about whether your guarantor also had a good reason to complain – see Complaining if you are a guarantor for details.
 If they win a complaint, they will be removed as a guarantor, which would take a lot of pressure off you.

-How to complain
+How to complain to the lender

 A template complaint to use

-I suggest SUBJECT ACCESS REQUEST AND COMPLAINT BY BORROWER as the email title.
-Here is a template you may find helpful.
+Use SAR AND COMPLAINT BY BORROWER as the email title.

 If you would like some help with this, then go to your local Citizens Advice.

-Also send bank statements!
+Definitely send bank statements!